 April 24, 2017 — 4:00 – 5:00 PM

 This talk was hosted by BU’s Institute for Sustainable Energy, where I am a Non-Resident Senior Fellow.
 In addition to looking at some lesser as well as better-known federal policies affecting renewable energy development, I briefly highlighted state renewable energy policies as bulwarks against possible federal policy setbacks and described a few regulatory and planning measures that have catalyzed solar photovoltaics at the local level.
 In the ensuing discussion, BU faculty and graduate students offered valuable commentary on the impact of renewables on baseload power generation.

 Tel Aviv University – Porter School of Environmental Studies: “From Rooftops to Brownfields: Solar Power’s Growing U.S. Role as an Urban Energy Resource”

-I will be giving this talk as part of the opening session of Dr. Orli Ronen's seminar on urban sustainability, held in the university's Porter School of Environmental Studies.
+I gave this talk as part of the opening session of Dr. Orli Ronen’s seminar on urban sustainability, held in the university’s Porter School of Environmental Studies.
 My thanks to Orli for this opportunity to address her students and others engaged in local policymaking and planning.

 Tel Aviv University – Porter School of Environmental Studies: “Wind & Sun: America’s Quest for a Renewable Energy Future”

-This public lecture, looking at America's most rapidly ascending clean power resources, will be hosted by Tel Aviv University's Porter School of Environmental Studies.
-I'm grateful to Dr. Arie Nesher, the school's professional director and a colleague from my days working on environmental issues in Israel, for inviting me.
+This public lecture, looking at America’s most rapidly ascending clean power resources, was hosted by Tel Aviv University’s Porter School of Environmental Studies.
+I’m grateful to Dr. Arie Nesher, the school’s professional director and a colleague from my days working on environmental issues in Israel, for inviting me.